alphasaft/Micro/docs/handbook.md

 ### Scoping

 A key feature of Micro is the ability to scope (and thereby restrict the use of) macros and operators.
+The rules of the game are as follow :

+* When you pass operators/macros reducers to `$`, it gets available to **every** nested statement/expression you evaluate within it.
+So, what we were doing when giving macros and operators to `$` within our script reducer is providing implementations of those macros and operations that will be used when evaluating anything nested in our script.
+Since the script is the outermost syntactic structure, "nested in our script" actually means "anything".

-Any operator and macro you implement in `globalOpReducers` and `globalMacroReducers` is, obviously, available globally, and this is why we were able to use them everywhere in our script, but this is not the only way to proceed. `$` accepts two more arguments: `localOpReducers` and `localMacroReducers`.
-If provided when evaluating things inside a macro, these will override the outside-defined (we say "ambient") operator and macro definitions.
-The lookup for an implementation works in a bottom-to-top way : first, check if one was passed to `$` inside the current macro, else look in the surrounding macro, and so on.
+* You may also pass operator and macro implementations to `$` in the reducer of other macros.
+The, it will be added to the available reducers to use whenever needed.
+The lookup for an operator/macro implementation works in a bottom-to-top way : first, check if one was passed to `$` inside the current macro, else look in the surrounding macro, and so on.

 If you'd like to not completely override, but rather modify the behavior of an operator or a macro, you can use the first argument of the reducer (the `context`).
 Let's say you want a `verbose` macro that prints `Performing an addition !` whenever two things are added within its body.
 Here's what you would write :